KubaTaba1uga/c_list/README.md

 # C double linked list

-The project is a library containing one data structure: double linked list.
+c_double_linked_list is a library containing one data structure: double linked list.

 Purpose of the project is educational.
 I want to learn how C external libs are being built, installed and used.